 We’ve visited a few times since.
 I always come back crazy-inspired in ways that I didn’t even know were lurking below my standard level of awareness.
 Although our relationship has progressed and changed in ways that are obvious after 3 years, I know we’ll be closer and in tune to each other’s quirks a little bit more come Monday.
 That stuff excites me.
-A cookie sandwich at Babycakes is pretty rad, but understanding my main squeeze just a tiny bit more, through some sneaky travel osmosis energy exchange, is about a million times more thrilling.
+A cookie sandwich at Babycakes is pretty rad, but understanding my main squeeze just a tiny bit more, through a sneaky travel osmosis energy exchange, is about a million times more thrilling.

 And here’s something he grew to understand about me right quick, no mysterious knowledge transfer through the cosmos needed: I fall into bouts of hangry-ness with frightening ease–especially on the road.
 If I can’t get a wholesome snack when I need it, I’m kind of a jerk.
 Mark is simultaneously patient and eager to point out that I’m being a HUGE baby.
 It’s just the approach needed to help me move towards the endgame.
 That guy.
 He gets me.